-Her Lave Release had been inherited from her grandmother and father, and while it might not be as powerful as theirs, it was more than a match for those without the Kekkei Genkai.
-She'd inherited an equal mix of power from her parents – the Healing Bite from the Uzumaki side, but the Lava Release from her father's maternal family.
+Her Lava Release had been inherited from her father, and while it might not be as powerful, it was more than a match for those without the Kekkei Genkai.
+She'd inherited an equal mix of power from her parents – the Healing Bite from the Uzumaki side, but the Lava Release from her father's family.
 Then there was her magic, her most powerful aspect.

 Drawing the remaining Kinkaku force toward her in a frontal assault, Masaki thrust her hand out, muttering, "Immobulus.", which stopped the ninja's approach completely, and "Stupefy.", stunning them.
 The remaining four ninja fell to the ground.

 Masaki released the dome of protective magic around Tobirama and rushed over, kneeling down to check that the man was still alive.
 He was conscious, probably on will alone, but he'd become ashen and nearly unresponsive.
 Wrapping his arm around her shoulder she stood, ignoring the awkward position they were in because of the height difference.
 Closing her eyes she found Hedwig's signature, which was about twenty or more miles out from Konoha itself.
 Hopefully her familiar had found a nice isolated spot.

 "Senju-sama, you need to listen to me.
 You have to be calm and not move suddenly.
 I'm going to be teleporting us closer to Konoha, so I can look at your injuries, but this can be dangerous if not done right."
 She didn't get an answer, just a small nod of his head.